Treatment Clinical Studies

 Brief Title: Study of STK-012 Alone and With Other Treatments in Patients With Advanced Lung Cancer and Other Cancers

-Brief Summary: This is a first-in-human, phase 1a/1b, multicenter, open-label, dose escalation study of STK-012 as monotherapy and in combination therapy in patients with selected advanced solid tumors.
+Brief Summary: This is a phase 1/2, multicenter, open-label study.
+The phase 1 portion is a dose escalation and expansion study of STK-012 as monotherapy and in combination therapy in patients with selected advanced solid tumors.
+The phase 2 portion is a randomized study of STK-012 in combination with standard of care (SoC) pembrolizumab, pemetrexed, and carboplatin versus SoC, in patients with first line, PD-L1 negative, non-squamous, non-small cell lung cancer.

 For info regarding 22-173 please contact Cancer Clinical Trials at 617-975-7403 or cancerclinicaltrialsinfo@bidmc.harvard.edu